 After the game drive, transfer back to the Hotel for breakfast and relaxing by the pool then have the afternoon drive down to the Jetty where the waiting boat cruise on the Kazinga Channel starts.
 Aboard the boat, you sail through crocodiles, huge schools of Hippo, Cape Buffalo by the banks, monitor Lizards.
 African Fish eagles, whiskered Terns, cormorants and other bird species line the banks of the fishing communities.
 You may also see the local fishermen catching fish using nets.
 Finally, the boat safari ends with a transfer to Queen Elizabeth Bush Lodge for dinner and overnight.

 Meal Plan – Lunch and Dinner.

 Breakfast in the morning and check out of the Lodge.
 Have a mid morning game drive to see more of Queen Elizabeth before heading to Mbarara with a picnic lunch.
-Proceed through the Lake Mburo area where you could see Zebras, Impala and Eland along the main road.
-After a lunch break along the way, proceed through Masaka and return to Kampala arriving by late evening.
+Proceed past the Lake Mburo area where you could see Zebras, Impala and Eland along the main road.
+Thereafter, a lunch break along the way, proceed through Masaka and return to Kampala arriving by late evening.